Sub-threshold post-merger gravitational waves can constrain the hot nuclear equation of state: Introduction

 Gravitational waves from the remnants of binary neutron star mergers provide one of few places in the Universe to study the hot nuclear equation of state.
 Stable or pseudo-stable neutron star remnants with lifetimes longer than tens of milliseconds are expected to form from a significant fraction of these mergers~\citep{gao16,margalit19,zou25}.
 Such merger remnants can exceed the maximum allowed mass of a cold, non-rotating or uniformly rotating neutron star by 30-70\%~\citep{baumgarte00,Bauswein2013}.
 This temporary support against gravitational collapse can be lost though processes such as the quenching of differential rotation~\citep{Shapiro2000}, neutrino emission, and gravitational-wave emission~\citep{Hotokezaka2013}.

-These high-frequency ($\sim$kHz) gravitational-wave signals are weak when compared to the inspiral portion of the gravitational wave signal, and may not be conclusively detected until gravitational-wave observatories such as Cosmic Explorer~\citep{evans21}, Einstein Telescope~\citep{hild11}, or NEMO~\citep{ackley20} come online in the late 2030s.
+Although the instantaneous strain of the high-frequency ($\sim$kHz) gravitational-wave signals are much louder than the late inspiral of the merging binary neutron stars, the measurable signal-to-noise ratio of the post-merger signal is potentially an order of magnitude lower due to the poor sensitivity of detectors to kHz emission and the short duration of the signals.
+Consequently we may not conclusively detect post-merger gravitational waves until gravitational-wave observatories such as Cosmic Explorer~\citep{evans21}, Einstein Telescope~\citep{hild11}, or NEMO~\citep{ackley20} come online in the late 2030s.
 Even then, these observatories are predicted to observe $2-10$ post-merger signals at signal-to-noise ratio $\mathrm{SNR}>8$ per year~\citep[e.g.,][]{,martynov19,breschi22}, and claiming an unambiguous detection may be challenging due to the characteristics of gravitational-wave detector noise at those frequencies~\citep{panther23}.
 Following the detection of BNS mergers GW170817 and GW190425, there were numerous searches for gravitational waves emitted by the merger products \citep{GW170817postmerger, GW170817postlong, GW190425, Grace2024, Abchouyeh2023}, however these have only placed upper limits on the strain amplitude and energetics of any putative emission.

 We expect many binary neutron star mergers to emit post-merger signals that are below the threshold for detection in gravitational-wave observatories.
 As impatient souls, we would like to gain insight into the hot nuclear equation-of-state from the collective sum of these sub-threshold observations.
 In this work, we develop a technique for calculating the maximum, non-rotating neutron star mass, the so-called Tolman-Oppenheimer-Volkoff (TOV) mass~\citep{Tolman39,Oppenheimer39}, using information from an ensemble of sub-threshold post-merger gravitational-wave signals.
 We show how to calculate the fraction of binary neutron star mergers that result in prompt collapse to a black hole, cf. some short- or long-lived neutron star that necessarily emits kHz gravitational waves.
 This fraction, combined with the binary neutron star mass distribution as determined by the inspiral component of the signals, provides a measurement of the maximum \textit{rotating} mass threshold for hot neutron stars.
 This latter quantity can be related back to the TOV mass using theoretical models~\citep[e.g.,][]{baiotti17,bauswein20,kashyap22,ecker24,raithel24} to inform the nuclear equation of state.